z669016/adventofcode-2017/README.md

 from Reddit.
 Sorry, just not my type of puzzle.

 ## Day 24
-Quite simple if you use a kind of depth-first-search to create bridges (chains of components) from the options you have, and collect all possible bridges that cannot be extended any further from the components left.
+Quite simple if you use a kind of depth-first-search to create ```Bridge```s (chains of ```Component```s) from the options you have, and collect all possible bridges that cannot be extended any further from the components left.

 For part one, just find the strongest.
 For part two, first find the length of the longest bridge, then do the max search again but filter on the right (longest) length first.

 ## Day 25
 I decided not to write a parser to dynamically create the states, so I hardcoded my input.
 As the number of steps was